camprr/G1000/sources.md

   I bought them from here, but because they were available in Spain, rather than China: https://nl.aliexpress.com/item/4001027531274.html
   ### The dual-axis encoders have three options (You need 4 per screen):
   - with switches can be made by 3d printing a 'complicated' construction and using single-encoders: https://www.thingiverse.com/thing:4373531
-  - or you can just order the $7 Aliexpress ones: https://nl.aliexpress.com/item/33052809089.html  TODO: do these work?
+  - or you can just order the $7 Aliexpress ones: https://nl.aliexpress.com/item/33052809089.html  TODO: These do not work directly, will need to build a converter to fit it into the panel, and the knob 'D' sections are a different diameter too, so more converters needed.
   - or the really expensive Leobodnar verion: http://www.leobodnar.com/shop/index.php?main_page=product_info&cPath=98_75&products_id=196
   ### For the single-encoders
   with push-button (volume and HDG) you need the EC11 type at 15mm high and 'D'-shaped: https://nl.aliexpress.com/item/32856068930.html